juangsalaz/sentiment-analysis-web/README.md

 ## My approach to building TwitSentiment

 * Because I have limit with the Twitter API access, so I generated my own dataset using [OpenAI API](https://openai.com/index/openai-api/).
-I generated fake tweets dataset with running a cron job periodically (to simulate the realtime twitter users post data) then calcullate the sentiment score using [sentiment javascript library](https://www.npmjs.com/package/sentiment).
+I generated fake tweets dataset with running a cron job periodically (to simulate the realtime twitter users post data) then calculate the sentiment score using [sentiment javascript library](https://www.npmjs.com/package/sentiment).
 * After generated dataset and get the sentiment score, I stored the dataset into [MongoDB Atlas](https://cloud.mongodb.com/).
-* Next step, I created Restful API using Node Js.
+* Next step, I created [Restful API](https://github.com/juangsalaz/sentiment-analysis-api) using Node Js.
 * There is two API endpoint, this is the [API docummentation](https://documenter.getpostman.com/view/3460037/2sAY4xCNm5)
 * Ok, that is for the backend side, now I have dataset with the sentiment value, and the API endpoint to get the data, ok let's continue for the frontend side.
 * Frontend side I'm using React Js, showing the tweets data into card elements.